Tom Felton: Personal life

 Felton was in a relationship with stunt assistant Jade Olivia Gordon from April 2008 until early 2016.
 Gordon played Felton's character's wife, Astoria Greengrass, in Harry Potter and the Deathly Hallows – Part 2.
 Despite speculation from fans, he and Emma Watson, his childhood crush, have never dated.

-Felton owned a Labrador Retriever named Timber until she died of cancer in 2014.
-He adopted another black Labrador Retriever named Willow in 2018.
-For Halloween in 2021, Felton dressed up as Gryffindor student Harry Potter, and dressed up Willow as a Gryffindor, too.
-Along with Willow, Felton owns a yellow lab named Forrest, purchased in 2022.

-Felton fell ill while participating in a celebrity golf exhibition on 23 September 2021 as part of the 2021 Ryder Cup festivities near Sheboygan, Wisconsin.
-He was removed from the golf course on a stretcher and taken to a nearby hospital for treatment.
-Felton told CinemaBlend that the illness was caused by jet lag and exhaustion.
+During filming of Harry Potter and the Prisoner of Azkaban, Felton helped Watson deal with fame.